 - By Appointment with Rich Sayage – 631-335-5447 – OK, now I’ll speak at length about my general philosophy and my business perspective below.
 I believe it to be important to have a better understanding of the kind of man that you will be dealing with in the very important adventure you are undertaking.

 Hi, this is Richard F. Sayage, Rich to all who know me.
-I built Savage Classical Guitar from the ground up to be one of the largest private dealers in the world buying and selling, marketing and representing the finest handmade classical guitars and flamenco guitars from all over the world.
+I built Savage Classical Guitar from the ground up to be the largest private dealers in the world buying and selling, marketing and representing the finest handmade classical guitars and flamenco guitars from all over the world.
 I am also a large scale dealer of high end tuning machines by Gotoh and Alessi Tuning Machines, which are among the finest machines in the world.
 I am fortunate, in that I built this business and now, the best in the business seek me out, offering their concert guitars thru my shop.